jackblun/metricsinstata/index.md

 The course is divided into 10 guided tutorials, which are best done in sequence.
 Click on each section below to access the tutorial.

+[Note that this is work-in-progress and tutorials 6-10 will be added over time]

 1. [Introduction to Stata](docs/part1/part1.html)
 2. [Exploring and cleaning data](docs/part2/part2.html)
 3. [Plotting data](docs/part3/part3.html)